-A mother’s right to breastfeed her child in public places is protected by law both federally and in every State and Territory.
-It is illegal to treat a woman less favourably than another person in education, employment or access to premises or services on the basis that she is breastfeeding.
-For example:
+A mother’s right to breastfeed her child is protected by law both federally and in every State and Territory.
+It is illegal to treat a woman less favourably than another person in education, employment or access to buildings or services because she is breastfeeding.

-If you have, or someone you know has, been discriminated against on the grounds of breastfeeding, you can:
+If you or someone you know has been discriminated against on the grounds of breastfeeding, you can:

 Take this as an opportunity to educate the person or organisation who you believe discriminated against you.
 Explain that their conduct is illegal and that such conduct is not only hurtful but can also be grounds for a complaint to your local anti-discrimination body.